instrumentl/rails-cloudflare-turnstile/README.md

 If the challenge fails, the exception `RailsCloudflareTurnstile::Forbidden` will be raised; you should handle this with a `rescue_from` block.

+By default, in development and test mode, a special mock view will be inserted if real credentials are not present.
+To disable this, set the `mock_enable` property of the configuration to false.

 ## License
 The gem is available as open source under the terms of the [ISC License](LICENSE.txt).